Join Our FREE Live Webinar

 Real estate wholesalers would benefit from following these suggestions, which will help them avoid potential legal issues in Vermont -

-• Being transparent throughout the wholesale transaction, which should include one’s intentions.
+• Being transparent throughout the wholesale transaction should include one’s intentions.
 A well-written contract of sale is the easiest way to remain transparent.

 • Appropriately managing the expectations of relevant parties.